Location: 231 Lawrence Center

 Learning Assistance and Resource Center (LARC) Website

 The Learning Assistance and Resource Center (LARC) strives to provide quality academic support services that help students become independent, active learners who achieve academic success.
-The LARC offers tutoring services in most general education courses such as mathematics, natural sciences, social sciences, other languages, music, and introductory business.
-Interested students register on a first-come, first-served basis and are assigned tutors depending on availability.
-Tutoring sessions are 50 minutes long and are held by appointment only on a continuous basis for the remainder of the semester.
+The LARC offers tutoring in most general education courses, such as mathematics, natural sciences, social sciences, languages, music, and introductory business.
+Additional online tutoring for lower- and upper-level general education courses is available through Smarthinking, which can be accessed 24/7 via the “Resources” tab on D2L.

-The Office of Services for Students with Disabilities (OSSD) offers services for students with disabilities to the educational offerings, programming, and facilities of West Chester University through the removal of barriers to access using accommodations and referral to appropriate University support services.
+The Office of Services for Students with Disabilities (OSSD) facilitates access for students with disabilities to the educational offerings, programming, and facilities of West Chester University through the removal of barriers to access using accommodations and referral to appropriate University support services.
 OSSD is focused on promoting self-advocacy and inclusion to support students as they make a successful transition to the University and as they complete their studies.
-We take a proactive stance that encourages students to understand their needs and strengths in order to best advocate for themselves.
+We take a collaborative stance that encourages and supports students in assessing their needs and using their strengths in order to best advocate for themselves.

-Students needing financial support for personal services or interpreters should register with the appropriate agency (e.g., OVR, BVS) at least six months in advance of matriculation to inquire about available funds.
-It is the student's responsibility to provide services of a personal nature (e.g., attendants, aides, nurses, etc.) as well as any personal assistive or adaptive technology or devices (e.g. computer, wheelchair, etc.)
+Students needing financial support for personal services should contact the appropriate agency (e.g., OVR, BVS) at least six months in advance of matriculation to inquire about available funds.
+It is the student's responsibility to fund and arrange for services of a personal nature (e.g., attendants, aides, nurses, etc.) as well as any personal assistive or adaptive technology or devices (e.g. computer, wheelchair, etc.)

 Location: 222 Lawrence Center